djouallah/Fabric_Notebooks_Demo/README.md

 ### Delta Python writer works fine but it may produce delta tables that some Fabric Engines can't read ( RLE Dictionnary in the log snapshots, TIMESTAMP_NTZ data type) , use at your own risk.

-### this is just a personal personal project and does not represents the view of my employer.
+### This is just a personal personal project and does not represents the view of my employer.

 Extract data fom a csv. the number of columns is higher than what's in the header, filter a subset of data and export to Delta Lake